SlimShady95/ClimbingBot/README.md

 ## 1. Option B: Rename the .env.example file to .env and change its values.

-After doing so, insert your telegram API key and the ID of the chat, where the bot should be running.

 ## 2. Now open up a terminal and run following commands:

 ```